-- 1. Each unit has assigned homework and review problems.
+- 1. Each module has assigned conceptual and problem solving questions.
 All assignments are electronic and due on the dates set on the calendar for the semester.
 No points will be given for any work submitted on paper.
-It is not possible to submit late homework assignments unless dates are altered for every student or unless special permission is granted by the instructor in the case of an emergency. - 2.
+It is not possible to submit late assignments unless special permission is granted by the instructor in the case of an emergency. - 2.
 Students will not be automatically dropped from the class due to poor attendance or low grades.
 Discontinuing class attendance without properly submitting a drop request will result in a failing grade (F). - 3.
-Safety rules must be always abided by.
-Any student who continually breaks the safety rules will be removed from the class to ensure the safety of the other students in the class. - 4.
+Safety rules must be always observed.
+Any student who breaks the safety rules will be removed from the class to ensure the safety of the other students in the class. - 4.
 Children are not allowed in either the lecture class or laboratory at any time. - 5.
 No food, drinks, or use of tobacco products in class. - 6.
 It shall be considered a breach of academic integrity (cheating) to use or possess on your body any of the following devices during any examination unless it is required for that examination and approved by the instructor: - Cell phone - smart watch/watch phone - laptop - tablet - electronic communication devices (including optical) - earphones connected to or used as electronic communication devices.